wanglichenxj/Dual-Relation-Semi-supervised-Multi-label-Learning/README.md

 ```
 python DRML_demo_CUB.py
 ```
 The demo loads the CUB dataset for training and evaluation.
+If you cannot download the datasets, please try the another **Dataset Download** link [here](https://drive.google.com/drive/folders/1IFzr0grPR_15TvGDf4JXpNMh2iS_qohg?usp=sharing) for all 6 datasets of our experiments.

 ## Authors
 Welcome to send us Emails if you have any questions about the code and our work :-)